magento/merchdocs/src/marketing/price-rules-cart-coupon.md

 Coupon codes can be sent by email, or included in newsletters, catalogs, and advertisements.
 The list of coupon codes can be exported and sent to a commercial printer.
 You can also create in-store coupons with a quick response code that shoppers can scan with their smart phones.
 The QR code can link to a page on your site with more information about the promotion.

-If [Engagement Cloud]({% link marketing/engagement-cloud.md %}) is enabled, you can use the dotDigital Coupon URL Builder to dynamically generate a unique URL for a coupon code that is associated with a specific contact email address.
-The URL can be pasteed into any email message or dotDigital campaign without risking that the coupon code might be shared or misused.
+If [dotdigital]({% link marketing/engagement-cloud.md %}) is enabled, you can use the _dotdigital Coupon URL Builder_ to dynamically generate personalized URLs with coupon codes that can be used in your dotdigital email campaigns.
 You can also resend a previously generated coupon code to the same contact.

-{: .bs-callout-info}
-The dotDigital Coupon URL Builder requires you to disable [Dynamic Pages IP Restriction]({% link configuration/engagement-cloud/developer.md %}) in the Magento configuration.
-As a best practice, we recommend that you do not disable this security mechanism.
+To learn more, see [Dynamic countent:  Coupon codes - Magento 2](1) in the dotdigital Help Centre.

 ## Method 1: Create a Specific Coupon